-In the U.S., radiofrequency ablation (RFA) therapy has become the ablation (tissue destruction) therapy of choice among surgeons for treating liver cancer (HCC).
-The surgeon can perform this procedure laparoscopically (through small holes in the abdomen) or during open exploration of the abdomen.
+In the U.S., radiofrequency ablation (RFA) therapy has become the ablation (tissue destruction) therapy of choice among surgeons for treating otherwise inoperable liver cancer (HCC).
+The surgeon can perform this procedure laparoscopically (during an operation performed with tools introduced through small holes in the abdominal wall) or during open exploration of the abdomen.
 In some instances, the procedure can be done without opening the abdomen by just using ultrasound for visual guidance.

 How is RFA done and how does it work?

-In RFA, heat is generated locally by a high frequency, alternating current that flows from the electrodes.
-A probe is inserted into the center of the tumor and the non-insulated electrodes, which are shaped like prongs, are projected into the tumor.
+In RFA, heat is generated locally by a high frequency, alternating current that flows through the electrodes.
+A probe is inserted into the center of the tumor and the non-insulated electrodes, which are shaped like prongs, are projected from the central probe into the tumor.
 The local heat that is generated melts the tissue (coagulative necrosis) that is adjacent to the probe.
 The probe is left in place for about 10 to 15 minutes.
 The whole procedure is monitored visually by ultrasound scanning.